ntu-nail/nail.github.io/content/publication/A brief survey on recent advances in coreference resolution/index.md

 ---
-title: A brief survey on recent advances in coreference resolution
+title: A Brief Survey on Recent Advances in Coreference Resolution
 publication_types:
   - "1"
 authors: